 As noted above, the Company is unsure of when the customer will return rented drilling tools.
-As such, the Company does not know how much the customer will owe the Company upon return of the tool and cannot provide a maturity analysis of future lease payments.
+As such, the Company cannot provide a maturity analysis of future lease payments as it is unknown when the tool will be returned and what the customer will owe upon return of the tool.
 The Company's drilling tools are generally rented for short periods of time (significantly less than a year).
 Lessees do not provide residual value guarantees on rented equipment.